ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

   filtering is applied **per-shard**, over each shard's database.

      This presents us with the following problem:
-     The filtering that runs on each shard takes into account only the sales that were recorded on that shard.
+     The filtering that runs on each shard takes into account only the data present on that shard.
      If a certain product was sold 4000 times on each shard, the query demonstrated above will filter this product out on each shard, even though its total sales far exceed 5000.